nicklan/pnmixer/HACKING.md

-In order to build the documentation, be sure to have [Doxygen](http://www.doxygen.org) and [Graphviz](htpp://www.graphviz.org) installed.
-Then run the following commands to build and view the doc.
+In order to build the documentation, be sure to have [Doxygen](http://www.doxygen.org) and [Graphviz](htpp://www.graphviz.org) installed and have configured `BUILD_DOCUMENTATION=ON` in cmake.

-	make doc
+Then run the following command to view the doc.

-	x-www-browser ./src/html/index.html
+	x-www-browser ./build/src/html/index.html

 ## Design overview